Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Validation

 A posterior estimate is calibrated in the Bayesian sense if $p_\gamma(\widehat{D})=\gamma$ for any $\widehat{D}$, that is, the true parameter value $\widehat{\theta}_{\mathrm{true}}$ should fall within the estimated posterior $\gamma$-credible set a fraction $\gamma$ of the time, and so for any observed data $\widehat{D}$.
 Under mild assumptions, this calibration is equivalent to the estimated posterior being equal to the true posterior.
-However, we don't have access to the true posterior by construction, and so the computation of $P_\gamma$ from simulated pairs would require some binning of the observations.
-The common method is to average $p_\gamma(\widehat{D})$ also on data, i.e. over the simulated pairs $\{\widehat{\theta}_{\mathrm{true}, k}, \widehat{D}_k\}$, giving
+However, we do not have access to the true posterior by construction, and therefore the computation of $p_\gamma$ from simulated pairs would require some binning of the observations.
+The common method is to average $p_\gamma(\widehat{D})$ also on the data, i.e., over the simulated pairs $\{\widehat{\theta}_{\mathrm{true}, k}, \widehat{D}_k\}$, giving

-called Expected Coverage Probability (ECP).
-We say the posterior is calibrated with respect to ECP when $p_\gamma=\gamma$.
-We focus on the computation of ECP for the marginalized posteriors of the six considered parameters, and we plot their $p_\gamma$ with respect to $\gamma$, such as in \figreff{fig:coverage_plot_restricted}.
-For information, a sub-identity $p_\gamma < \gamma$ (resp. super-identity $p_\gamma > \gamma$) calibration curve reveals an under-estimation (resp. over-estimation) of the uncertainty.
+called expected coverage probability (ECP).
+We say that the posterior is calibrated with respect to ECP when $p_\gamma=\gamma$.
+For information, a sub-identity $p_\gamma < \gamma$ (respectively, super-identity $p_\gamma > \gamma$) calibration curve reveals an underestimation (respectively, overestimation) of the uncertainty.